The History of Dutch Henry

 When Dutch Henry Winery opened its doors in 1992, the Chafen’s dream was to quietly earn a reputation for quality, passion in winemaking and an easy going approach to sharing their story with visitors to the winery.
 The dream has blossomed, and each of the Chafens has participated in the evolution of a modest winemaking operation into a producer of ultra premium Napa Valley Wines.
 In 1999 Dutch Henry Winery was named one of the “top five” wineries to visit while in Napa by the Wall Street Journal.

-Dutch Henry Winery specializes in small lots of Handcrafted wines producing 5,000 cases annually.
+Dutch Henry Winery specializes in small lots of Handcrafted wines producing an average of 2,500 cases annually.
 Bordeaux varietals dominate and Cabernet Sauvignon is sourced both from the family’s hillside Vineyard just south of the winery and St. Helena Vineyard.
 Dutch Henry wines are carefully crafted by owner-winemaker Scott Chafen.
 Other varietals produced include an estate Syrah, Pinot Noir, Zinfandel, Petite Sirah, Sauvignon Blanc, Argos (Bordeaux Blend) and a dry Rose.

 The Chafen’s family roots in Napa Valley were firmly planted in 1986, when Less and Maggie purchased their first vineyard in Calistoga.
 They eventually migrated to St. Helena, where they established Chafen Family Vineyards along the southwest facing slope of Howell Mountain.
 There the Chafens planted 22 hillside acres to five clones of Cabernet Sauvignon.